 4.1.
 Potential ethical issues can arise in the context of the acceptance of external funding of any variety, whether for research, teaching projects or general departmental/University development (eg in the form of benefactions; If funding is offered in the form of a gift, advice should be sought from the Director of Philanthropic Partnerships and Alumni as a matter of course).
 Particular attention should be paid to overseas funding sources.

 4.2.
 When faced with a decision about whether to accept funding from a particular source, the following questions are paramount:

 (a) Might acceptance of this funding potentially bring my department, and by extension the University, into disrepute?

 (b) Might acceptance of this funding detrimentally affect other existing relationships within the University?

 (c) In the case of funding for research, consultancy or other such work, might the outputs or results be:

 4.5.
 If it is agreed that the organisation or individual offering funding is involved in activities that raise ethical concerns, there is a presumption against accepting the funding where the results of the research could be used to enhance practices which go against the University’s ethical framework.
 In some cases this presumption may be over-ridden, for example where the organisation has acknowledged the problem and is already attempting to eliminate it.
-In all such cases, however, the matter must be referred to the University Ethics Committee.
+In all such cases, however, the matter must be referred to the Academic Ethics and Compliance Committee.